 - A battery electric vehicle (BEV) uses electricity as its only power source.
-Generally, this type of vehicle has a range in between 80 and 402 miles per charge.
+Generally, this type of vehicle has a range in between 80 to 400 miles per charge.

 - A plug-in hybrid electric vehicle (PHEV) uses both conventional fuel and electricity to power the vehicle.
 You can drive this type of vehicle about 40 miles on a charged battery.
 After those 40 miles, gasoline will power the motor until you're able to recharge the electric battery.

 If you're considering purchasing an EV, consult with a dealer for details about charging needs for that specific vehicle.
 The below charging options are used for home-charging devices.

 - Level 1 charging requires plugging the 120V cord set that comes with most new plug-in vehicles directly into any electric outlet.
 With Level 1 charging you can add approximately five miles of range per hour of charge, or roughly 60 miles of recharge in a 12-hour period.

 - Level 2 charging requires a dedicated 240V circuit and Level 2 EV charging equipment.
 With Level 2 charging you can add 12 to 25 miles of range per hour of charge (depending on the car), so less time is needed to fully charge your vehicle.
 This charging option works with our discounted off-peak rates, including our Drive On Electric Vehicle Rate in Minnesota.
 Some Level 2 charging stations are hardwired to the circuit and others may have a 240V cord and plug that may be used with a 240V outlet wired to your off-peak service.

 The below charging option is often used by third parties to provide charging options when away from home.